qualitymanifest/timestampSDR/README.md

 - Recordings are saved in the `recordings` subdirectory in the main program directory.
 - Timeout resets if a new transmission comes in before timeout finishes.
 - Silence is not recorded, and doesn't count towards `minDuration`.
-- To set your own default options (which can be overridden by passing in arguments), go to `config.js` in the main program directory and follow the instructions provided in the file.
+- To set your own default options (which can be overridden by passing in arguments), you can modify `config.js`.